scottbedard/twister/README.md

 #### `reset`

-Return a puzzle to it's solved state.
+Return a puzzle to its solved state.

 ```js
 puzzle.reset()